aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-cell-data-from-a-worksheet/_index.md

 ---
-title: "Get Cell Data from a Worksheet"
+title: "Get Cell Data from a Worksheet – Aspose.Cells Cloud API v3.0 | REST Example"
 type: docs
 url: /get-cell-data-from-a-worksheet/
 weight: 10
-keywords: "Aspose.Cells Cloud, get cell data, Excel API, REST API, cell value, worksheet API, Aspose API example"
+keywords: "Aspose.Cells, Cloud API, get cell data, Excel REST, cell value, worksheet, API example, v3.0"
-description: "Retrieve a single cell’s value, type, and style from an Excel worksheet using Aspose.Cells Cloud REST API (v3.0).
-Includes cURL, SDK examples, parameters, and error handling."
+description: "Retrieve a single cell’s value, type, and style from an Excel worksheet using Aspose.Cells Cloud REST API v3.0.
+Includes cURL request, JSON response, SDK code samples, and error‑handling tips."
 ---

-This REST API retrieves a cell from an Excel worksheet when the **`cellOrMethodName`** parameter specifies a cell name (an A1‑style address such as `A3`).
+This REST API retrieves a cell from an Excel worksheet when the **`cellOrMethodName`** parameter specifies a cell name (an A1-style address such as `A3`).

 **Request parameters**